-In an increasingly telecommunications and IT system dependant world, cyber defences will make increasing demands on the security budget, where is the money for this coming from?
+In increasing telecommunications and IT system dependant world, cyber defences will make increasing demands on the security budget, where is the money for this coming from?

 The Royal Navy is the training partner of choice for many nations, should we be expanding this and the broader defence diplomacy role.

 This leads me to question the capability that the RN is mortgaging its other capabilities against, CVF and the air wing.